MagicCrouton/EugeneParkHW10-GTbootcamp/README.md

 ## Tests

-Tests are located in the test foler and are initialized by CLI command npx jest.
+Tests are located in the test folder and are initialized by CLI command npx jest.

 ## Questions